InBold Terms and Conditions

 11.1 Scope of Production: These terms apply to all visual asset generation, including live-action film shoots, photography, design, layout, digital imaging, post-editing, audio production, and motion graphics.

-11.2 Weather Days & Shoot Cancellations: If a physical production shoot is canceled or delayed due to weather conditions (“Weather Day”) or Client-requested changes within 48 hours of the shoot, the Client is responsible for all resulting out-of-pocket costs, including crew day-rates and equipment rentals.
+11.2 Weather Days & Shoot Cancellations: If a physical production shoot is canceled or delayed due to weather conditions (“Weather Day”) or Client-requested changes within 48 hours of the shoot, the Client is responsible for all resulting out-of-pocket costs, including crew day rates and equipment rentals.

 11.3 Talent & Location Usage Restrictions: InBold will secure standard releases for talent, models, and locations.
 The Client is strictly bound by the geographic, temporal, and media usage limits of those specific releases.
 Any extended usage, renewals, or residual payments are the sole responsibility of the Client.